Doctor insights on:

 - What happens if sperm enters males anus?

-- What happens when a water soluble vitamin is consumed in excess?
+- What happens when dialysis is stopped?

 - What happens when a cyst ruptures?